pylandtemp/pylandtemp/README.md

 All kinds of contributions are welcome --- development of enhancements, bug fixes, documentation, tutorial notebooks, new methods, new data, etc....

-A guide to get you started with contributing to pylandtemp is available [here]().
+A guide to get you started with contributing will soon be made available.

 ```
 @Misc{pylandtemp,